aereaco/datastar/sdk/test/README.md

-# Datastar SDK testing suite
+# Nexus-UX SDK testing suite

 This test suite uses curl(1), cat(1), sh(1), and awk(1) to test that a server respects the SDK spec found in `../README.md`.